DavidHe1127/aws-cert/solution_architect_associate/index.md

         * Used for **backup** and uses popular backup applications like NetBackup, Backup Exec, Veeam etc.
   * Snowball
     * Import/Export - you send in your own disk to aws to sync data to aws via aws internal network
-    * snowball - aws provide you the appliances to the same thing as above
+    * snowball - aws provide you the appliances to do the same thing as above
       * Import to/Export from S3
     * snowball edge - can run your lambda against them
   * S3 Static Webistes - serverless, very cheap, scales automatically, host **STATIC** sites **ONLY**